boostorg/parameter/doc/index.rst

 Since named arguments can be passed in any order, they are especially useful when a function or template has more than one parameter with a useful default value.
-The library also supports *deduced* parameters; that is to say, parameters whose identity can be deduced from their types.
+The library also supports *deduced* parameters: that is to say, parameters whose identity can be deduced from their types.

 .. @jam_prefix.append('''